SAP-samples/cap-ai-vector-engine-sample/README.md

 -->

 ## Description
-This repository contains a code sample on how to build Cloud Application Programming Model applications exposing functionality of SAP AI Core and SAP HANA Cloud Vector Engine via an OData API.
-The code also shows how a developer can leverage vector embeddings to train a LLM on business specific content.
+This repository contains a code sample on how to build a Cloud Application Programming Model application exposing functionality of SAP AI Core and SAP HANA Cloud Vector Engine using the CAP LLM Plugin.
+The code also shows how a developer can leverage vector embeddings to train an LLM on your very own business context.

 For more information about the end-to-end scenario, take a look at the [architecture documentation](/doumentation/architecture.md).